 Before you start using IPTV services, it’s important to take steps to protect your privacy.
 Your ISP can see any IPTV data you send or receive over your network.
 This means your ISP can log what shows or movies you are watching and where you are streaming them from.
 It can also throttle your Internet speed based on the fact that you are streaming video.
 In addition, if you’re using public wifi, hackers sharing your network can easily see passwords, credit card info, and other personal data you are sending over the Internet.

 A VPN encrypts your data, making it difficult for hackers, your ISP, or anyone else to know what you are doing.
 This keeps your private behavior just that: private.

-Not all VPNs are good for IPTV users.
+However, not all VPNs are good for IPTV users.
 Most don’t have apps for TV devices, and many are too slow to stream HD video.
-ExpressVPN has an app for the Amazon Fire Stick, Nvidia Shield, Android TV, and Odroid.
-In addition, we’ve found it to be one of the fastest and most secure VPNs around.
+We highly recommend using NordVPN as it is one of the fastest and most secure VPNs around.